Cozendey/nodejs.dev/src/documentation/0034-javascript-promises/index.md

 * `status`, a numeric value representing the HTTP status code
 * `statusText`, a status message, which is `OK` if the request succeeded

-`response` also has a `json()` method, which returns a promise that will resolve with the content of the body processed and transformed into JSON.
+`response` also has a `json()` method, which returns a promise that will resolve to a parsed JSON object.

 So given those promises, this is what happens: the first promise in the chain is a function that we defined, called `status()`, that checks the response status and if it's not a success response (between 200 and 299), it rejects the promise.